Creating a perfect blog post is so much more than slapping a few hundred words on a document and uploading it to your website.

 - In the “alternate attributes” section of your in-text photos

-Other ways to optimize your blog post for search engines:
+Check out these other ways to optimize your blog post for search engines:

 - Use internal links to other content on your blog